Muskrat Falls Generating Station

-The Lower Churchill Project is an ongoing hydroelectric project in the Labrador region of the Province Newfoundland and Labrador, Canada, to develop the remaining 35 per cent of the Churchill River that was not developed by the Churchill Falls Generating Station.
-The station at Muskrat Falls will have a capacity of over 824 MW and provide 4.9 TWh of electricity per year.
+The Muskrat Falls Generating Station is a hydroelectric generating station on the Churchill River in Newfoundland and Labrador, Canada.
+It is located downstream of the Churchill Falls Generating Station.
+The station at Muskrat Falls has a capacity of over 824 MW and provides 4.5 TWh of electricity per year.

 A $6.2 billion deal between Newfoundland and Labrador's Nalcor Energy and Halifax, Nova Scotia-based Emera to develop the project was announced in November 2010.
 On November 30, 2012, a federal loan guarantee deal for financing of the project was signed by Prime Minister Stephen Harper, Newfoundland and Labrador Premier Kathy Dunderdale and Nova Scotia Premier Darrell Dexter.
 On December 17, 2012, the provincial government announced project sanction.
 Emera received approval to proceed with the Maritime Link from the Nova Scotia Utility and Review Board in 2013.
 Financial close for the loan guarantee occurred in late 2013.
 On September 23, 2020, the first unit at Muskrat Falls was synced to the electricity grid in Labrador.
 Power from the remaining three units was originally expected to come online in the fall of 2021.
-However, delays in construction, including on the corresponding Labrador–Island Link which will transmit generated power to Newfoundland, has pushed the date to the spring of 2022.
+However, there were delays in construction, including on the corresponding Labrador–Island Link which will transmit generated power to a converter outside St. John's.

+In April 2023, Jennifer Williams, CEO of Newfoundland and Labrador Hydro, announced the completion of the final successful test of the 1100 km transmission link to Newfoundland.
+Commissioning by the federal government will be announced following the completion of paperwork.
+Originally approved in 2012 with an anticipated price tag of around $7.4 billion, the costs of the project increased to more than $13 billion.